ghc/ghc/docs/users_guide/runtime_control.rst

         Hands buffered event log data to your event log writer.
 Return true on success.
         Required for a custom :c:type:`EventLogWriter`.

+        Note that this function may be called by multiple threads simultaneously.

     .. c:member:: void flushEventLog(void)

         Flush buffers (if any) of your custom :c:type:`EventLogWriter`.
 This can be ``NULL``.

+        Note that this function may be called by multiple threads simultaneously.

     .. c:member:: void stopEventLogWriter(void)